uktrade/icms/README.md

     cd icms
     make setup # only needed on first run or after freshly build containers make debug
+    make local_S3 # only needed on first run or after freshly build containers

+### Local AWS S3
+    Local development used [localstack](https://github.com/localstack/localstack) to emulate S3 locally

+    You will need aws cli tools installed and configured, if you have not done so run`aws configure` the values don't really matter but aws cli won't run without a configuration file created.

+    `make local_S3` will create an S3 bucket named `icms.dev` on the localstack S3 instance

+    localstack UI can be found on http://localhost:8081 and used to very the if S3 bucket is created

 Go to url http://localhost:8080